- Program eligibility

 - Yukon Native Hockey Tournament 2020

-- Unless faced with an immediately pressing need, businesses are encouraged to apply to other funding they are eligible for and demonstrate (where applicable) that best efforts were made to mitigate the losses.
+- Unless faced with an immediately pressing need, businesses were encouraged to apply to other funding they are eligible for and demonstrate (where applicable) that best efforts were made to mitigate the losses.
 This includes attempts to access other relevant funding.

 Eligible and ineligible costs

-What does the program cover
+What did the program cover

-The program focuses on losses related to:
+The program focused on losses related to:

 - perishable goods; and